Networks-it-uc3m/Quditto/README.md

 ## Installation

-The *Quditto* software is divided into three different Python packages that corresponds to the three different agents of the digital twins: the *qd2_orchestrator*, the *qd2_controller*, and the *qd2_nodes*.
+The *Quditto* software is divided into three different Python packages that correspond to the three different agents of the digital twins: the *qd2_orchestrator*, the *qd2_controller*, and the *qd2_nodes*.
 To support the deployment of a QKD network digital twin, the *qd2_orchestrator* needs to be installed.
 This can be done via pip:

 ```
 pip install qd2_orchestrator
 ```
-The *qd2_controller* and the *qd2_node* package will be installed automatically by the orchestrator once the deployment of the digital twin starts.
+The *qd2_controller* and the *qd2_node* packages will be installed automatically by the orchestrator once the deployment of the digital twin starts.

 ## Deploying a Digital Twin